elixir-no-nels/nels-docs/docs/about.md

 NeLS is accessible to all Norwegian researchers and international research collaborators of their projects.

 #### What type of data can be stored in NeLS?
 NeLS is for storage of non-sensitive Life Science data.
-Please consult the [Terms Of Use](https://nels.bioinfo.no/pages/user-terms.xhtml).
+Please consult the [Terms Of Use](https://nels./pages/user-terms.xhtml).

 Sensitive data must be stored using other platforms that allows collection, storage and analysis of sensitive research data in a secure environment, such as [TSD](https://www.uio.no/english/services/it/research/sensitive-data/index.html) or the [HUNT Cloud](https://www.ntnu.edu/mh/huntcloud)"

 #### How to obtain access to NeLS
-All users with FEIDE login credentials can access the NeLS Portal at [https://nels.bioinfo.no/](https://nels.bioinfo.no/).
+All users with FEIDE login credentials can access the NeLS Portal at [https://nels./](https://nels./).
 Only prerequisite is that your University/institution need to allow their users to use FEIDE to connect to the NeLS Portal.

 !!! tip

-     If you are in doubt whether your University/institution has been connected to the NeLS Portal, please contact the ELIXIR Norway support desk by sending an email to [contact@bioinfo.no](mailto:contact@bioinfo.no).
+     If you are in doubt whether your University/institution has been connected to the NeLS Portal, please contact the ELIXIR Norway support desk by sending an email to [support@elxir.no](mailto:support@elxir.no?subject=NeLS).
 We can support you to get your institution connected to our service.

 To access the NeLS portal, see [Accessing NeLS](user-doc.html#accessing_nels)